rtrind/sinusbot-scripts/README.md

 to be off in the settings or the command !stop is used (which cancels it).

+If you want, you can use the auto volume settings, so you can find a better balance for the volume of the songs from the catalog compared to the songs downloaded from ytdl.
+Use -1 to disable those functions.

 This script does not play well with the "Play when idle" feature, since they both try to do kind of the same thing at the same time.
 This script will be obsolete when Sinusbot changes 2 behaviors on the original feature:

 1) The !stop command does not stop the queue.
 It will immediately start another song.
 Since there is no pause command yet, there is no way to